WeblateOrg/weblate/docs/formats.rst

 Native Java format for translations.

-Java properties are usually used as bilingual.
+Java properties are usually used as monolingual.

+This format supports creating new languages.
+When a new languages is created, a new empty file will be added to the repository.
+Only keys that are defined will be written to the newly created file.
+The WebLate maintainer needs to make sure that this is the expected behaviour with the framework in use.

 .. seealso::